jayd972/Multi-Agent-LLM-QA-System-for-Android-Automation/README.md

 # Multi-Agent LLM QA System for Android Automation

 A full-stack, modular, multi-agent system for **LLM-powered Mobile QA Automation** on Android.
-Implements the QualGent "Research Scientist Coding Challenge" for automated UI testing using a collaborative agent-based architecture.

 ## 🚀 Project Overview